-But man, do I love this olive bread.
+But man, olive this bread. ;)

 I promise you don't have to be an olive lover to love this bread.
 I repeat, you can hate olives and love this bread.
 Try it.
 I dare you.